What to expect during your emergency room visit

 - Sometimes you may need to wait until the doctor or nurse practitioner is available.

 - A doctor or nurse practitioner will examine your child and determine the plan of care.

 - If your child needs to stay at the hospital, our staff will explain the next steps.

-- Language interpreters - available 24 hours a day
+- Language interpreters are available 24 hours a day.

-- Child life specialists - to help relieve anxiety by explaining what's happening in children's terms or using distracting activities
+- Child life specialists help relieve anxiety by explaining what’s happening in a child’s terms or using distracting activities.

-- Social workers - to help you get information about other resources
+- Social workers help you get information about other resources.

 The best time to prepare for an emergency is before it happens.
 Here are some suggestions:

-- Look for an opportunity to drive by Children's Hospitals in Minneapolis or St. Paul with your kids one day.
+- Drive by Children’s Hospitals in Minneapolis or St. Paul with your kids.
 Casually point out that this building might be where you would come if your child ever needed a doctor right away, like if they fell out of a tree and hurt their arm.